-18. What are the changes occur in retina when images focus on it ?
+15. What are the changes occur in retina when images focus on it ?
 (Describe that how vision is possible.)

-When light rays from the object passes through cornea and pupil fall on the lens, a small, real inverted image forms on the retina.
+When light rays from the object fall on the lens, a small, real inverted image forms on the retina.
 When the image is formed under dim light, rhodopsin in the rod cells dissociate to produce impulses and when the image is formed under intense light, photopsin in the cone cells dissociate to produce impulses.
 These impulses are transmitted through the optic nerve.

-The brain coordinates the images from both eyes to feel perfect vision.
+The brain coordinates the images from both eyes (binocular vision) to feel perfect vision.

-19. Experience of vision - Flowchart.
+16. Experience of vision - Flowchart.

-Image on retina → stimulation in the photo receptors → dissociation of rhodopsin / photopsin → impulses → optic nerve → coordination of images by cerebrum → perfect vision.
+Light rays from the object → Cornea → Aqueous humor → Pupil → Lens → Vitreous humor → Image forms on retina → Stimulation in the photo receptors → Dissociation of rhodopsin / photopsin → Impulses → Optic nerve → Coordination of images by cerebrum → Perfect vision.